cirosantilli/markdown-testsuite/CONTRIBUTING.md

 To avoid test duplication for common features, use the following rules:

 - if file `tests/extensions/ENGINE/FEATURE.md` is empty or not present, use `tests/extensions/FEATURE.md` instead
-- if file `tests/extensions/ENGINE/FEATURE.out` not present, use `tests/extensions/FEATURE.out` instead
+- if file `tests/extensions/ENGINE/FEATURE.html` not present, use `tests/extensions/FEATURE.html` instead
-- for a given `ENGINE`, only features which have either a `.md` or a `.out` are implemented by that engine.
+- for a given `ENGINE`, only features which have either a `.md` or a `.html` are implemented by that engine.
 - in case of different outputs for a single feature input, keep directly under `extensions/` only the output case that happens across the most engines

 **version**